-- A. In all developments to the extent practicable, existing trees shall be retained and used to satisfy the provisions of the minimum landscaping requirement.
+- E. The annual mowing of open fields and meadows may be required by the DRB to preserve scenic views.
+Where mowing is required, the DRB may impose a requirement that mowing take place after June 15 in order to protect nesting birds. - F. Wherever possible, existing healthy trees and shrubs shall be preserved. - V. Screening and Outdoor buffering requirements Screening shall include a mixture of vegetation that creates a visual buffer (not necessarily an impervious "wall").
+The introduction of attractive fencing integrated with the vegetation can also be used to define the buffer.
+The amount and type of plantings will be determined by the DRB based on: - The location and context of the site - The type of use - Proximity to neighbors - The pattern and extent of existing vegetation (on-site and in the immediate area). - A. In all developments to the extent practicable, existing trees shall be retained and used to satisfy the provisions of the minimum landscaping requirement.
 Mitigation may be required if tree removal occurs. - B. All parking areas for five (5) or more cars, all outdoor sales and display areas, all business uses and industrial uses, all contractor's yards, open storage and loading service yards and all commercial outdoor recreation shall be screened from any adjacent residential use and/or the ARR and FOR zoning districts.
 The amount of screening required will be proportional to the size of the proposed improvement. - C. An appropriate design professional may be required to certify that the plantings have been performed in accordance with the landscaping plan and/or Section 766.

-V. Shade and Shade trees:
+VI.
+Shade and Shade trees: